Translate This Page

 Over the 95 years in which air defence has been an aspect of the UK defence capability there have been tremendous advances in the technology of aircraft, warning systems and battle control systems.
 The major technical advances since Chain Home have been the use of Plan Position Indicating (PPI) displays enabling ground controlled intercept (1941), the introduction of radar capable of being used for early warning and for GCI (1952), the development of computer aided tracking (1960s), the development of automated target detection and tracking (mid 1970s), vast improvements to radar detection capability and the ability to overcome enemy interference (1950-1990), the development of a damage resilient ground based control system (1985-1992), the development of automated information exchange via digital data links (1985-1995) and the introduction of airborne radar sensors and control systems (1991).
 Additionally, of course, there has been enormous advances in aircraft performance and in air-to-air missile technology.

 Who knows how the threat will develop and what technological advances will occur in the next 100 years?
 The unification of Europe and the end of the Cold War have considerably reduced the local threat but distant countries can now pose a threat through the use of long-range ballistic missiles and the possibility of the spread of weapons of mass destruction.
-A missile shield covering Europe is increasingly likely to counter these emerging threats and is currently to subject of international negotiations.
+A missile shield covering Europe is is a future possibility tocounter these emerging threats.

 John Prior 2011 ©